Eating Gold Sushi: Cheaper than you think! (prices listed are from March, 2019)

 Coffee Jelly with a Crown of Gold

 Along the west side of Kanazawa Castle is the cafe Kanazawa-ya Cōhī-ten, or the Kanazawa Coffee Shop Head Office.
 You can get coffee and tea here, of course.
 Their coffee jelly, pictured above, is spot on.
-The gold is a lovely sparking yellow, but loses its luster under the milk.
-About ¥850.
+The gold is a lovely sparking yellow, but does lose its luster under the milk.

 Gold Leaf Ice Cream

 Naturally!!
-In fact, if you’ve ever had this anywhere in the country, the gold most likely came from Kanazawa, which is not only the top gold leaf producer of the country, but also Japan’s biggest consumer of ice cream.
+In fact, if you’ve ever had gold leaf ice cream anywhere in Japan, the gold most likely came from Kanazawa, which is not only the top gold leaf producer of the country, but also Japan’s biggest consumer of ice cream.
 Prices vary by shop and the amount of gold used, from sprinkled flakes in Higashi Chaya to massive coats in Omicho Market.
-We opted for a strip from Imai Kinpaku Hirosaka, off the corner of Kenroku-en Garden. ¥500
+We opted for a strip from Imai Kinpaku Hirosaka, off the corner of Kenroku-en Garden.

 Gold Wrapped Ice Pops

-Wanna bite down on cold gold but vanilla soft serve not for you?
+Wanna bite down on cold gold but vanilla soft serve is not for you?
 Grab and ice pop instead.
-Milk, sweet red bean, matcha green tea and mango flavors available at Sakuda Gold and Silver Leaf Crafts north of Higashi Chaya. ¥500
+Milk, sweet red bean, matcha green tea and mango flavors available at Sakuda Gold and Silver Leaf Crafts north of Higashi Chaya (not to be confused with their other store centrally located in the geisha district).

 Japan takes their food souvenirs (called omiyage) very seriously, with large shops and markets dedicated to their sale, particularly at hubs and stations like Kanazawa Station’s Anto shopping area.
 Here, you’ll find no shortage of sweets and snacks sprinkled or decorated with edible gold leaf.
 But there are two particularly eye-catching nibbles we couldn’t pass up.